 Parasympathetic Versus The Sympathetic Nervous System

 Well, this is where we talk about the parasympathetic versus the sympathetic nervous system.
 So, I find that I have the best flow when I’m deliberately practicing getting into my parasympathetic nervous system.
-Hopefully I don’t have these backwards.
-So, your sympathetic nervous system is your stress response, it’s when you’re feeling, you know, when you’re activated, when you’re busy, that kind of thing.
+Hopefully, I don’t have these backward.
+So, your sympathetic nervous system is your stress response, it’s when you’re feeling, you know when you’ve activated when you’re busy, that kind of thing.
 Whereas the parasympathetic is when we’re kind of in our relaxed state.
 That feeling that you get, feels nice, right?
 So, the idea is that we deliberately practice going into our parasympathetic nervous state, and create a habit of doing that, rather than focusing on the balance of time, you know, between work and home.

 How to Get Into Your Parasympathetic Nervous System State

 So, getting into our parasympathetic nervous system can be done quite easily.
-It can be done through meditation, going through a light walk, listening to your favorite music, anything that just kind of makes you go .
+It can be done through meditation, going through a light walk, listening to your favourite music, or anything that just kind of makes you go.
 If you’re finding that it’s hard to get there, it’s probably because you’re used to living in your sympathetic nervous system.
-So, what I would suggest is that you just implement little daily practices of things that are enjoyable, and bring your heart rate down, and get into that really relaxed state.
-Sleep gets you into your sympathetic nervous system, but their are some people who sleep in their, or sorry, sleep gets you into your parasympathetic nervous system, but there are some people who sleep in their sympathetic nervous system, which means that they’re like activated even in their sleep.
-If you’re somebody who’s every had, like, an anxiety attack in the middle of the night while you’re sleeping, you fall into that category.
+So, what I would suggest is that you just implement little daily practices of things that are enjoyable, bring your heart rate down, and get into that really relaxed state.
+Sleep gets you into your sympathetic nervous system, but there are some people who sleep in there, or sorry, sleep gets you into your parasympathetic nervous system, but there are some people who sleep in their sympathetic nervous system, which means that they’re like activated even in their sleep.
+If you’re somebody who’s ever had, like, an anxiety attack in the middle of the night while you’re sleeping, you fall into that category.